 4 characters.
 7 pages long.
 Approximately 5-8 minutes running time.
-A Greek radio play by playwright, Scot Walker.
+A Greco-Roman radio play by playwright, Scot Walker.

 Hera’s Birthday Surprise is a tale of Hera, Greek Goddess of Marriage and Queen of Olympus.
 It’s her birthday and her husband Zeus has hidden her gift inside a large wooden crate.
 With the help of Ceres (and a few sticks of dynamite), she’ll get her gift opened but her temper may get the best of all of them!

-This lively radio play gives students lots of opportunities to experiment with creating their own sound effects.
+This lively radio play mixes Greek and Roman Gods, and gives students lots of opportunities to experiment with creating their own sound effects.
 If performed live in front of an audience, students can create sound effects that happen off-stage to heighten the action and make for a melodramatic short play!

 Scot Walker is a retired middle school teacher of English who’s been writing stories, poetry and plays for over half a century.
 His passion is to involve students with fine scripts and he longs for your questions and input about his plays.

 RADIO ANNOUNCER: M or F, any age.

 Mercury: M, the messenger of the gods—fast on his feet.

 Hera: F, the queen of the gods.
 Fast with her mouth!

 Ceres: F, the cereal goddess—mother nature

 Mercury is dropping a package for Hera, let’s listen in. . . .